Garuda-Netra/Sandesh-2.0/README.md

 Welcome to **Sandesh 2.0**! 🌟 A lightning-fast, ultra-secure, and beautifully designed real-time messaging app built to make chatting feel as natural and seamless as breathing.

 I created Sandesh with a single, uncompromising vision: to give you a pristine, deeply personal space to connect.
-No ads, no trackers, no algorithmic clutter—just you and the people who matter most.
+No ads, no trackers, no algorithmic clutter-just you and the people who matter most.
 Whether you love the sleek elegance of Dark Mode 🌙 or the crisp, vibrant feel of Light Theme ☀️, Sandesh effortlessly adapts to your vibe.
 Most importantly, it's a **privacy-first** platform where your conversations are strictly yours.

 Your data.
 Your rules.
 Total peace of mind. 🛡️